Zhen-Dong/BitPack/README.md

 * unpack.py can be used for checking correctness.
 It loads and unpacks the packed model, and then compares it with the original model.

 ## License
+THIS SOFTWARE AND/OR DATA WAS DEPOSITED IN THE BAIR OPEN RESEARCH COMMONS REPOSITORY ON Feb 1, 2023.
 BitPack is released under the [MIT license](LICENSE).